Who is Chameleon on The Masked Singer?

 Is Chameleon Neil Morrissey?

-Whereas many have been focussed on Dec and Alexander, some followers on Twitter thought Chameleon was extra prone to be Neil Morrissey.
+Whereas many had been focussed on Dec and Alexander, some followers on Twitter thought Chameleon was extra prone to be Neil Morrissey.

-The well-known actor actually has a particular voice and it will be laborious to disguise it.
+The well-known actor actually has a particular voice and it could be onerous to disguise it.

-He was famously the voice of Bob the Builder, apart from his starring roles within the likes of Line of Responsibility and Waterloo Highway.
+He was famously the voice of Bob the Builder, other than his starring roles within the likes of Line of Responsibility and Waterloo Street.

 Is Chameleon Justin Hawkins from The Darkness?

-He could not hail from the north however some viewers have been satisfied that the physique beneath that skin-tight lycra, and the distinctive manner he labored the stage, pointed to Chameleon being Justin Hawkins, frontman of tongue-in-cheek rock band The Darkness.
+He could not hail from the north however some viewers had been satisfied that the physique below that skin-tight lycra, and the distinctive means he labored the stage, pointed to Chameleon being Justin Hawkins, frontman of tongue-in-cheek rock band The Darkness.

-However is there another proof that Justin is likely to be Chameleon?
-Effectively, digging into his historical past reveals that he as soon as offered the singing voice for a personality known as Kurtz – himself the lead guitarist in a band – in 2008 CBBC animated sequence Freefonix…
+However is there some other proof that Justin is likely to be Chameleon?
+Nicely, digging into his historical past reveals that he as soon as offered the singing voice for a personality referred to as Kurtz – himself the lead guitarist in a band – in 2008 CBBC animated sequence Freefonix…

 The Masked Singer continues on Saturdays at 7pm on ITV